ArnoldDP/OStim-Community-Modlist/README.md

   ### OStim

-   OStim integration is the primary focus of the list and what separates it from other lists.
-I tried to keep away from intrusive mods and only use things that integrate it into the game in a way that makes sense.
-It's not perfect, but its getting there.
-Here's a few of the notable mods included.
+   OStim integration was the primary focus of the list and what separates it from other "immsersion" focused modlists.
+There's too much to cover all at once here, so I'll just use a few of my favorites.

  * Rift's Rest